 Theme: 00:06 Opening

 Devon: 00:06 Hello and welcome to the startup spotlight podcast on Driven, the source for news and insight into advancing the future of next generation mobility.
 I am Devon O'Reilly, director of Entrepreneurship for the Detroit Regional Chamber.
-And with me today is Kelly King, program manager at Techstars Detroit.
+And with me today is Kelly Kang, program manager at Techstars Detroit.
 Welcome Kelly.
 Thanks so much for having me.
 I'm so let's get right into it.
 Techstars is a program that a lot of people in the entrepreneurial community may be familiar with, but for those, maybe not.
 Give us a little bit of a background on the Tech Stars program and then specifically kind of the Detroit, iteration here.